sasimapatterson/tech-blog/README.md

 ```

 ## Tech Use
-* Handlebars.js : is a template engin that makes it easy to seperate HTML from the code that powers it. (https://sabe.io/tutorials/getting-started-with-handlebars-js)
+* Handlebars.js : is a template engin that makes it easy to separate HTML from the code that powers it. (https://sabe.io/tutorials/getting-started-with-handlebars-js)

-* CSS : for styling the template.
+* CSS

+* JavaScript

+* express-handlebars

+* MySQL2

+* Sequelize

+* bcrypt

+* dotenv

+* express-session

-* Heroku :
+* connect-session-sequelize

+## Contributing
+* My instructor, Mr.Anthony Cooper

+* Slack Learning Support Team

+## Visuals